“Congratulations, Grayson. I heard about your engagement. Kendall is a lovely girl. Your families must be so thrilled.”

 During that time, I thought about Safina and wondered where she was and how she was doing.
 I had fallen in love with her.
 It was devastating for me when I had to leave Lagos without having any way to contact her.
 I wanted to return to Lagos and find her but I didn’t have any money.
 I had a trust fund but I couldn’t touch it until I was twenty-five.
 I started saving the money I earned from my summer jobs until I had enough to book a cheap flight to Lagos.
 As soon as I graduated from university, I flew down there and spent the entire time I was there inquiring about Safina.

 I didn’t bother to go to the Setons because I knew that they wouldn’t help me.
 I went to the Cactus Restaurant where she used to work before becoming a domestic for the Setons.
 I went there and asked about her but the owner and the staff said that they hadn’t seen her since she quit her job there.
 I asked if she had any friends or family there in Lagos but they didn’t know.
-The owner mentioned that it was possible that she had returned to her Freetown.
+The owner mentioned that it was possible that she had returned to Freetown.
 My heart sank.
 I knew that Safina was a Sierra Leonean living and working in Nigeria but I had hoped that she would still be there in Lagos.
 Dejected, I thanked him and left.
 I returned to the hotel.

-The following year, I went to Freetown and made more inquiries about Safina but no luck.
+The following year, I went to Freetown and made more inquiries about Safina but, no luck.
 She hadn’t returned there and none of her family nor friends knew where she was.
 I left each of them my contact information in case they heard from her.
 I was desperate to find her.

 Ten years have passed and I still hadn’t heard from Safina.
 I was so sure that I would have by now.
 Tonight, my parents are celebrating their 30th wedding anniversary.
 I’m getting married in six months.
-Yet, I would give all of this up in a heartbeat for Safina if she were to walk back into my life now.
+Yet, I would give all of this up in a heartbeat for Safina if she were to walk back into my life right now.